-For other courses in Part IV of UG programmes namely, Environmental Studies, Human Rights and constitution of India, Human Values and Yoga Practice - I & II, Consumer Affairs, Gandhian Thoughts and Women's Rights the question paper pattern shall be 5 out of 10.
+For other courses in Part IV of UG programmes namely, Consumer Affairs, Gandhian Thoughts and Women's Rights the question paper pattern shall be 5 out of 10.
+The Question paper pattern for Advanced Tamil shall be prescribed by the Chairman, Board of Tamil.